prathimacode-hub/Awesome_Python_Scripts/CONTRIBUTING_GUIDELINES.md

 ### 🧲Pull Requests Review Criteria

 1. Please fill the **[PR Template](https://github.com/prathimacode-hub/Awesome_Python_Scripts/blob/main/.github/pullrequest_template.md)** properly while making a Pull Request.
-2. You must add your code .ipynb file into the respective **folders**.
+2. You must add your code .py file into the respective **folders**.
 3. Your work must be original, written by you not copied from other resources.
 4. You must comment on your code where necessary.
-4. For frontend changes, kindly share screenshots and work samples of your work before sending a PR.
 5. Follow the proper [style guides](https://google.github.io/styleguide/) for your work.
 6. For any queries or discussions, please feel free to drop a message.